 - There are large bean pods that have the potential to grow up to 5 feet.

 - Beans were used for picking leaders in ancient Greece.
-This was done by making contestants to place their hands inside a bean machine that had one white bean and several black beans.
-The contestant that managed to pick the white bean got the post.
+This was done by making contestants place their hands inside a bean machine that had one white bean and several black beans.
+The contestant that managed to pick the white bean.

 - Beans are used as a good luck charm for newly-wed couples in Nicaragua.